AleDeP10/TodoList/be-springboot/monolith/README.md

 To run the backend with IntelliJ IDEA:

-1. Open the project folder todolist-be-springboot in IntelliJ IDEA.
+1. Open the project folder be-springboot/monolith/ in IntelliJ IDEA.
 The included .idea folder ensures the project is immediately configured and ready to run.
 2. Locate the TodoListApplication class in the io.todolist package under src/main/java.
 3. Right-click on TodoListApplication and select Run 'TodoListApplication.main()'.
 Alternatively, use the green play button in the top-right toolbar.